irdhachan/iieqi-ragr-cagr-indonesia-rpjpn-2025-2045/README.md

 1. Download the dataset from `data/`.
 2. Open the R script in `code/`.
-3. Set the working directory to the repository location.
+3. Run the R script from the repository root.
 4. Run the script.
 5. Replication outputs will be generated in `outputs/`.